 This sweet n’ savory Turkey salad recipe is perfect rolled up in a lettuce wrap or scooped up with celery sticks.
-Use my Wild Mayonnaise recipe or sub in organic greek yogurt for the mayo.

 Did you try the Goji Cranberry Sauce from our Wild Holiday Cookbook?
 It tastes especially delicious in this recipe.

 Leftover Turkey Yellow Curry Dinner

 If your roasted turkey is a bit dry by now, try this warm curry dish from Steph Gaudreau.
 The slow simmer in coconut milk will moisten the meat and give your poultry a totally new flavor!